• Home

 “In retrospect, who would have thought?
 I didn’t put in a billion dollars saying, ‘Oh yeah, this is going to be a hundred bagger,’” he said.

-A spokesperson for Microsoft declined to comment.
+A spokesperson for Microsoft declined Fortune‘s request for comment.

-Microsoft started reaping the benefits of its investment Tuesday as OpenAI restructured to give Microsoft a 27% stake in the company, worth about $135 billion.
+Microsoft started reaping the benefits of its investment in October as OpenAI restructured to give Microsoft a 27% stake in the company, worth about $135 billion.
 Microsoft also relinquished its cloud exclusivity with OpenAI, but still struck a deal that would see OpenAI buy $250 billion worth of Azure services incrementally.

 Despite his initial hesitancy, Gates later found himself impressed by AI and its rapid development over just a few years.